 Among Salazar’s claims are that she was inadequately warned of the dangers of the procedure, as well as belief that Boston Scientific did not properly test the product used in her surgery on humans.
 She claimed that Boston Scientific withheld information regarding clinical trials, including the lack of study regarding the obturator approach during implant.

 The verdict reached by Salazar’s case proves that when medical companies try to take advantage of patients, they will be met with a strict verdict.
-If you are facing a lawsuit regarding transvaginal mesh surgery or placement, we can help you find the right outcome to your case.
+If you are considering a lawsuit regarding transvaginal mesh surgery or placement, the experienced dangerous device lawyers at Reyes Browne Reilley can help you get the right outcome to your case.